1.0 LEAGUE OVERVIEW

 Rosters in EFFL consist of 15 active players from any NFL team plus 1 injured reserve spot and 2 practice squad spots.
 A maximum of 6 players in any one position can be retained.
 No position minimums are set, but line-up criteria is a minimum requirement for active ownership.
 Only players from the active roster may be used as part of a team’s starting lineup.
 There are additional 3 backup slots available on the MFL site.
 Backup players are specified for informational purposes only, but any backup player can be used to help the commissioner make changes to create a valid line-up if a starter is a late injury call-off (Note this can be used for Thursday Night Games).

 NOTE: If enabled, backup players are still optional as owners can leave the default backup player setting blank on the submit lineups screen.

 [4.0.1 Injured Reserve]

-During the NFL season, a team may place a player on IR if they appear on their NFL teams Injured Reserve or Out List.
+During the NFL season, a team may place a player on IR if they appear on their NFL teams Injured Reserve List.
 The owner may then utilise the blind bid waiver wire process to replace the player on their active roster.

 - IR moves are free

 - No free agent who is listed as IR and then drafted or acquired via the waiver wire is eligible for the IR wire (i.e. a player on IR can’t be picked up and stashed on your IR…only active players on your roster are eligible)

 - A team may only have a maximum 1 players on the IR list at any time.